lichtquanten/cs102-sp25-grading/README.md

 This program processes grading data for CS102 - Spring 2025.
 The program reads CSV files containing student assessment data as exported from Zybooks, applies necessary transformations and calculations, and exports the results in a format compatible with Brightspace.

+You can download the CSV files from Zybooks by going to the `Assignments` tab and selecting `Report`.
+You need to download the report for one assignment at a time - not the Summary Report.

 ## Expected Input Files

 The program expects CSV files located in the `data/` directory.
 These files should be named according to the following pattern: